StratifyLabs/StratifyBlog/content/tutorials/2013-12-04-Operators.md

 ---
+categories:
+- Embedded C Tutorial
+date: "2013-12-04"
 layout: post
+number: 4
+page_source: EmbeddedC
+tagline: Embedded C Tutorial
+tags:
+- C tutorial
 title: Operators
-categories: [Embedded C Tutorial]
-tagline: Embedded C Tutorial
-page_source: EmbeddedC
-tags : [C tutorial]
-number: 04
-date: 2013-12-04
 ---

  Now that we have a basic understanding of the raw data types, let's look at the operators.
 You are likely already familiar with many of the C operators (unless you are still in kindergarten).
 The most basic are: